phax/peppol-commons/README.md

 * Class `PeppolMLSValidator` can be used to run Schematron validation on Peppol MLS messages.

 See https://github.com/phax/peppol-commons/blob/master/peppol-mls/src/test/java/com/helger/peppol/mls/PeppolMLSBuilderTest.java for an example how to use the classes.

+## dbnalliance-commons

+This was introduced in v10.1.2

+This project contains shared components for DBNAlliance usage.

 ## dbnalliance-xhe